Dissociative: Effects

 The effects of dissociatives can include sensory dissociation, hallucinations, mania, catalepsy, analgesia and amnesia.
 According to Pender (1972), "the state has been designated as dissociative anesthesia since the patient truly seems disassociated from his environment."
 Both Pender (1970) and Johnstone et al. (1959) reported that patients under anaesthesia due to either ketamine or phencyclidine were prone to purposeless movements and had hallucinations (or "dreams") during and after anaesthesia.
 Some patients found the hallucinations euphoric while others found them disturbing.

 At sub-anesthetic doses, dissociatives alter many of the same cognitive and perceptual processes affected by other hallucinogenic drugs such as mescaline, LSD, and psilocybin; hence they are often contrasted and also considered hallucinogenic.
 Perhaps the most significant subjective differences between dissociatives and the classical hallucinogens (such as LSD and mescaline) are the detaching effects, including: depersonalization, the feeling of being unreal, disconnected from one's self, or unable to control one's actions; and derealization, the feeling that the outside world is unreal or that one is dreaming.

 Use

 Medical use

 Many dissociatives such as ketamine are used as anesthetics for surgery or pain relief in medical contexts such as in hospitals.
 However, due to possible psychotomimetic reactions they are sometimes used reluctantly.
 Certain morphinan dissociatives such as dextromethorphan are also used in sub-psychoactive dosages to suppress coughing.
+In 2022, the FDA approved the combination medication Dextromethorphan/bupropion for treatment of major depressive disorder and agitation associated with dementia caused by Alzheimer's disease.

 Ketamine is also currently being studied and is showing promising results as a possible fast-acting antidepressant.
 It may also function as a possible palliative treatment for C-PTSD and chronic pain.